Ceici92/CeciliasBlog/content/posts/PointCloudReconstruction.md

 ---
-title: "PointCloudReconstruction"
+title: "Point Cloud Reconstruction"
 date: 2020-12-20T13:15:45+01:00
 draft: false
 featured_image: "https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/PointCloud/Result1.png?raw=true"
 ---

-The goal of this lab was to reconstruct a 3D object using 2D images, with the C3DC software.
+The goal of this lab is to reconstruct a 3D object using 2D images, with the C3DC software.

 First, I chose to reconstruct the following ladybird.
 So I put her in a room with homogenous lighting, and took images of it from various angles.
 However, the images cannot be unconnected, the algorithm was not able to match the feature points on the object and its background.
 Therefore I added a white sheet of paper beneath the ladybird, as you can see on the following images :